mr-zwets/upgraded-SHA-gate/README.md

   ## Contract size

-The contract was tested with 5 operator and is 182 opcodes and 373 bytes in size.
+The contract was tested with 5 operators and is 182 opcodes and 373 bytes in size.
 It could fit up to 8 operators within the limits, but adding operators might be more a security risk than a guarantee from some point upwards.

 > 5. A total of 3 operators is perceived as too few